SEO is key to boosting your eCommerce business, and with our eCommerce expert guide, you’re sure to master this marketing strategy.

 How do we get a strong on-page base?
 With these on-page SEO tactics, you can ensure you get the right traffic to your site.

-When we talk about keywords, we are referring to the words or phrases that are relevant to your site.
+When we talk about keywords, we refer to the words or phrases relevant to your site.
 With the right keywords, you’ll drive relevant traffic to a website through organic searches – making them a great tool to connect with your ideal audience.

 Keywords are the connection between the content offered on your website’s pages and the search engines that potential customers are using.
 By using keywords that let people know you have the content they’re looking for, you’re ensuring you’re a top result as they search for a solution.